aws-samples/aws-hpc-recipes/recipes/pcs-scripts/node_lifecycle_demo/README.md

 ## Adapting or contributing

 Use these scripts as templates for your own.
-And if you go on to contribute a new community script to the `pcs-scripts` namespace, work through the quality checklist in the [namespace README](../README.md): idempotent and portable, named-flag arguments, clean stdout/stderr logging, no package installation, documented
+If you go on to contribute a new community script to the `pcs-scripts` namespace, work through the quality checklist in the [namespace README](../README.md): idempotent and portable, named-flag arguments, clean stdout/stderr logging, no package installation, documented